xn--nding-jua/UltranetReceiver/Readme.md

 * Click "Processing" -> "Start Compilation..."

 ### Arduino
-* open the subfolder "FPGA_Loader" and run the batch-file "update_fpga_bitstream.bat".
+* open the subfolder "Controller" and run the batch-file "update_fpga_bitstream.bat".
 The FPGA-bitstream will be converted into bitstream.h to be uploaded with Arduino-sketch
 * Within Arduino IDE Select "Arudino MKR Vidor 4000" as destination
 * Click "Sketch" -> "Upload" to upload the FPGA-bitstream to the connected SAMD21-controller (MKR Vidor 4000)